mike-s123/MStar-WLAN/README.md

 # MStar-WLAN

 This project includes both a software and hardware design for interfacing to a [Morningstar](https://www.morningstarcorp.com/) solar controller via wireless LAN (WiFi) or USB.
 It's 99.9% working, with features still being added.
 The core is an ESP32-WROVER-B 16MB (~$5 from Mouser) or an ESP32 DevkitC v4.
-A complete build should be <$40, ignoring your time.
+A complete build should be ~$40, ignoring your time.
 Those platforms were chosen because they're available with a relatively large flash (16 MiB) for storing files, which allows having documentation and support for multiple solar controllers on-board.
 Supports MS-View compatible logging of controller info to an SD card, in addition to a debugging log.
 There's support for monitoring and configuration via a web interface, MODBUS/TCP, and a RESTful JSON API.
 The UI fits well on a cell phone screen.

 A core with less flash memory should work fine as long as the "data" directory will fit.
 The code supports moving a lot of content to an SD Card.
 Put "data-small" into SPIFFS, and the "Put on SD Card - small" directory onto an SD Card to use an ESP32 board with less flash.
-The additional flash memory on the recommended modules is there in order to support all the static files.
+The additional flash memory on the recommended modules is there in order to support all the static files even without an SD Card present.
 Edit /data/documentation.htm if you remove documentation files, or simply live with broken links.

 It is written using the [Arduino IDE](https://www.arduino.cc/en/Main/Software), which is a bit "odd", hence code being split for clarity amongst multiple .h files.
 If you know how to do it better, please contribute.
 Yes, I know some of the code is butt-ugly.
 But it works.
 Function over form.

 The printed circuit board was done in [Eagle](https://www.autodesk.com/products/eagle/overview).

 Development has been done testing against the Prostar MPPT and Prostar PWM Gen3 controllers, and the information/config files for those have been provided.
 Other controllers will need to have register definition .csv files (see data/csv_file_desc.txt) added.
-Might need to do some work for register datatypes - Morningstar has many (really, what were they thinking creating one which based on a 16 bit int, n·316.67·2^-15, and multiple similar) and they've changed over time.
+Might need to do some work for register datatypes - Morningstar has many (really, what were they thinking creating one based on a 16 bit int, n·316.67·2^-15, and multiple similar) and they've changed over time.
 It should also be able to support Sunsavers (SSDuo, SS-MPPT), and Tristar (TS-45, TS-60, TS-MPPT-x) controllers (i.e. ones supporting MODBUS).
 Morningstar isn't consistent with naming or numbering the registers, so such support will require more than just creating the .csv files.
+PS.h (supports ProStar MPPT and PWM models) can be used as a template on how to support other models.

 MODBUS-TCP works with Morningstar's MSView, allowing it to be used to monitor and configure a controller wirelessly.
 To do that, in MSView, do "Devices/Manual connection", select your controller type, select Connection Type Remote, and enter the IP address or DNS name of the MStar-WLAN.
 OK.
 Then right click on the controller in the left column and "connect."
 MSView first downloads any logs, so may take a minute before much else happens.
 That should work with any controller supporting MODBUS, it doesn't depend on the .csv files, so if nothing else, it can be a wireless alternative to their USB/RS-232 to MeterBus converters (except for doing firmware updates).